subiloble/tp/docs/UserGuide.md

 * Archives a student in Mentorstack.
 * Archives students are moved to the archive list.
 * Input can contain multiple indices.
+* Will display students who are not archived after the command.

 Format: `archive INDEX…​`